 Students will be insured by ANU Insurance for the official duration of the program as well as a total of 12 days private travel, either side of the program.
 For example, 7 days before and 5 days after.
 If your travel duration extends beyond this period you will need to purchase additional insurance at your own expense.
 Chubb offers additional insurance coverage via Chubb Travel Insurance.

 To be covered by ANU Insurance, you will need to complete an ANU Travel Approval Form.
 Please ensure that the start and finish dates do not exceed ANU insurance cover period as set out above.
 Further information about insurance will be provided to successful students as part of their pre-departure briefing.

-Successful applicants will be provided with a permission code to enrol in LAWS4301/6301 Myanmar Law Clinic.
+Successful applicants will be provided with a permission code to enrol in LAWS4301/6301 Law and Development Clinic.